 Therefore, we suggest to include PSCell information as an optional field in the request assistance data message so that LMF could have knowledge of the UE NR connectivity, and it further helps LMF to decide whether to instigate NR positioning method or not.

 Proposal 1: Introduce PSCell information reporting in CommonIEsRequestAssistanceData.

 The changes are included in the TP in section 5.1.

 2.2 SMTC of SSB configuration

-SSB configuration currently capture SMTC as follows.
+SSB configuration currently captures SMTC as follows.